-- An investor can make a Bahamian will solely in respect of his Bahamian assets with a provision that the will must be constructed and interpreted with Bahamian laws.
-The Court will issue a grant of probate. - An investor can declare in the will that they are domiciled in The Bahamas.
+- An investor can make a Bahamian will solely in respect of his Bahamian assets with a provision that the will must be construed and interpreted with Bahamian laws.
+The Court will issue a grant of probate. - If appropriate, an investor can declare in the will that he is domiciled in The Bahamas.
 The Court will issue a grant of probate. - If residing as a permanent resident in The Bahamas, the will can be administered under Bahamas law.
 The Court will issue a grant of probate. - An investor can settle Bahamian assets in an Inter Vivos Trust which can be incorporated as a part of a last will and testament.
 The investor should appoint the trustees named in the trust as executors and trustees of the last will and testament.
 Alternatively, a Trust can be created in the will.
-The provisions under the Trustees Act apply.

-Where domiciled outside The Bahamas in different circumstances, there are other provisions under Bahamian law.
+The provisions under the Trustees Act apply. - Where domiciled outside The Bahamas in different circumstances, there are other provisions under Bahamian law which would be applicable.

-According to the Act, the Court has jurisdiction with the eligibility of persons entitled to obtain a grant of representation on the estate of a deceased person and requires that a notice of a proposed grant application be published in the Official Gazette on three consecutive occasions prior to submitting to the Probate Court for processing.
+According to the Act, the Court has jurisdiction with the eligibility of persons entitled to obtain a grant of representation in the estate of a deceased person and requires that a notice of a proposed grant application be published in The Official Gazette on three consecutive occasions prior to submitting the application to the Court for processing.

-An estate executor/administrator does not have to personally attend the Court to obtain a grant of representation; a local attorney can be appointed by deed of power of attorney to act on behalf of the estate executor/administrator.
+An estate executor/administrator resident or domiciled outside of the jurisdiction will need to appoint a local attorney in The Bahamas by deed of power of attorney to act on behalf of the estate executor/administrator.